-The purpose of this project is to enhance pedestrian safety, improve traffic mobility, and install aesthetic features and landscaping throughout the downtown area of the Village of Clarendon Hills.
-This will be achieved by shortening crossing widths by incorporating bump-outs, new crosswalk striping, adding drop off locations at the Metra Station, a new lane configuration along Prospect Avenue, and reconfiguring the intersections of Golf Avenue/Burlington Avenue into a single "T" intersection.
+The purpose of this project was to enhance pedestrian safety, improve traffic mobility, and install aesthetic features and landscaping throughout the downtown area of the Village of Clarendon Hills.
+This was achieved by shortening crossing widths by incorporating bump-outs, new crosswalk striping, adding drop off locations at the Metra Station, a new lane configuration along Prospect Avenue, and reconfiguring the intersections of Golf Avenue/Burlington Avenue into a single "T" intersection.
 The project of work consists of the following improvements:

-- Prospect Avenue Improvements: There will be new land configurations along Prospect Avenue.
-At the railroad crossing, the reconfiguration of the north and southbound lanes will allow 14 foot shared bike lane and a northbound left turn only lane.
+- Prospect Avenue Improvements.
+There was new land configurations created along Prospect Avenue.
+At the railroad crossing, the reconfiguration of the north and southbound lanes allows a shared bike lane and a northbound left turn only lane.
 North of Burlington, there will be two travel lanes, both being 16.8 foot shared bike lanes.
 Curb bump-outs will be constructed that will allow for shorts crosswalks at all legs of the intersections.

-- Burlington Avenue Improvements: The intersection of Golf Avenue and Burlington Avenue will become a "T" intersection, closing off the portion of Golf Avenue that curves onto Burlington Avenue.
-The curve will be reconfigured.
-Angle parking will be provided along the east side of Golf Avenue.
+- Burlington Avenue Improvements.
+The intersection of Golf Avenue and Burlington Avenue became a "T" intersection, closing off the portion of Golf Avenue that curved onto Burlington Avenue.
+Angle parking was created along the east side of Golf Avenue.

 On August 16, 2018, the Village Board authorized an agreement with Terra Engineering, LTD for Engineering Services for the Prospect and Burlington Avenue Streetscape Improvement Project.

 RAILROAD CROSSING IMPROVEMENTS.
-On December 13, 2017, the Village received notice that it would be the recipient from the Illinois Commerce Commission (ICC) Gate Crossing Protection Fund (GCPF) for the installation of new railroad crossing gates at Prospect Avenue.
+On December 13, 2017, the Village received notice that it would be the recipient from the Illinois Commerce Commission (ICC) Grade Crossing Protection Fund (GCPF) for the installation of new railroad crossing gates at Prospect Avenue.
 Historically similar gate crossing projects have cost between $500,000 and $1,000,000.
 Under the GCPF program, the municipal benefactor would be responsible for 10% of the construction cost.
-The new gate system is scheduled to be installed as part of the Prospect & Burlington Ave Improvements in fall 2019.
+Phase I of the new gate system installation was substantially completed in February 2021.
+Phase I included relocation of the BNSF mechanical shed, removal of old gate system, installation of new pedestrian gates, installation of new crossing alert lighting, and installation of new vehicular entry gates.
+Phase II will include installation of the vehicular exit gates in Spring 2023.
 Coordination between the Village, the Illinois Commerce Commission and BNSF Railway is underway.